-Resource Packet - Lunch and Learn Session 1
+Resource Packet - Lunch and Learn Session 4 - Resources to Promote Equity in Employment

 The Columbus Community Relations Commission

 The Community Relations Commission (CRC) is granted the authority to investigate discrimination complaints by Columbus City Code Sections 2331 and 139.
 These define unlawful discriminatory practice in Columbus.
 Currently there are 12 protected classes.
-There are also 3 areas in which discrimination is protected.
-They are Employment, housing, and public accommodation.
+There are also 3 areas in which discrimination is prohibited.
+They are employment, housing, and public accommodation.

 Once you file a complaint with the CRC, you will be contacted by a CRC Investigator.
 The investigator will work with you to gather facts, offer information, and guide you through the process.
 At the end of the investigation, the Commissioners of the CRC will review the complaint to make a final determination.